naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | Named&lt;String&gt; | Path to navigate into in the following format: `ScriptName.LabelName`.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">path</span> | named string | Path to navigate into in the following format: `ScriptName.LabelName`.
 When label name is omitted, will play provided script from the start.
 When script name is omitted, will attempt to find a label in the currently played script.
-reset | List&lt;String&gt; | When specified, will control whether to reset the engine services state before loading a script (in case the path is leading to another script):<br />  - Specify `*` to reset all the services, except the ones with `Goto.DontReset` attribute.<br />  - Specify service type names (separated by comma) to exclude from reset; all the other services will be reset, including the ones with `Goto.DontReset` attribute.<br />  - Specify `-` to force no reset (even if it's enabled by default in the configuration).<br /><br />  Notice, that while some services have `Goto.DontReset` attribute applied and are not reset by default, they should still be specified when excluding specific services from reset.
+reset | string list | When specified, will control whether to reset the engine services state before loading a script (in case the path is leading to another script):<br /> - Specify `*` to reset all the services, except the ones with `Goto.DontReset` attribute.<br /> - Specify service type names (separated by comma) to exclude from reset; all the other services will be reset, including the ones with `Goto.DontReset` attribute.<br /> - Specify `-` to force no reset (even if it's enabled by default in the configuration).<br /><br /> Notice, that while some services have `Goto.DontReset` attribute applied and are not reset by default, they should still be specified when excluding specific services from reset.

 </div>